Code-Institute-Submissions/nealbrophy-GetHubby/README.md

     - adults-bald-bouquet Photo by Vasyl Potochnyi from Pexels
     - affection-beach-couple Photo by Gustavo Peres from Pexels
     - couple-facial-hair-garden-2440069 Photo by Gustavo Peres from Pexels
+    - photo-of-women-facing-each-other-1167028 Photo by Brett Sayles from Pexels
+    - couple-standing-on-top-of-hill-1995718 Photo by Luis Fernandes from Pexels
+    - man-and-woman-forming-heart-hand-shape-1066801 Photo by juan mendez from Pexels
+    - group-of-people-looking-at-laptop-screen-3183129 Photo by fauxels from Pexels
+    - couple-about-to-kiss-2993031 Photo by Innoh Khumbuza from Pexels
 - [Pixabay](https://pixabay.com/)
-    - black-and-white-2590810_1920 Image by StockSnap from Pixabay
-    - couple-1210023_1920 Image by Free-Photos from Pixabay
     - code-1839406_1920 Image by Pexels from Pixabay
 - [Unsplash](https://unsplash.com/)
     - diego-rezende-CFIv79QxPjA-unsplash Photo by Diego Rezende on Unsplash